-

 Are buildings legally required to have their energy performance assessed and in what (if any) situations do minimum energy performance levels need to be met?

-Under Hungarian law the energy performance of buildings has to be assessed (i) in the case of the transfer of ownership of an already existing building or a stand-alone unit; (ii) in the case of the leasing of an already existing building or a stand-alone unit; (iii) in the case of the construction of a new building, at the time of occupancy and (iv) in the case of a publicly owned public buildings with a floor area of more than 500 sqm used by public authorities.
-Due to the recent change in the regulation: (i) the energy performance certificates are no longer required to be specified in real estate sale or lease agreements (with their identification code) but have to be provided latest at handover; (ii) the validity period of the energy certificate has been reduced to 5 years from the previous 10 years; and (iii) the energy categorisation system and the content of the energy performance certificate has changed aiming to achieve a more clear and transparent review of the respective building’s energy performance level.
+Under Hungarian law the energy performance of buildings has to be assessed (i) in the case of the transfer of ownership for consideration of an already existing building or a stand-alone unit; (ii) in the case of the leasing of an already existing building or a stand-alone unit; (iii) in the case of the construction of a new building, at the time of occupancy and (iv) in the case of a publicly owned public buildings with a floor area of more than 500 sqm used by public authorities.
+In 2023, there was a change in the regulation: (i) the energy performance certificates are no longer required to be specified in real estate sale or lease agreements (with their identification code) but have to be provided latest at handover; (ii) the validity period of the energy certificate has been reduced to 5 years from the previous 10 years; and (iii) the energy categorisation system and the content of the energy performance certificate has changed aiming to achieve a more clear and transparent review of the respective building’s energy performance level.

-New buildings (acquiring their occupancy permit following 30 June 2024) have to reach at least the “BB” energy category, meaning, that the maximum energy consumption of new building cannot exceed 100 KWh/sqm in order to receive an occupancy permit. -
+New buildings (acquiring their occupancy permit following 30 June 2024) have to reach at least the “A” energy category, meaning, that the maximum energy consumption of new building cannot exceed 76 KWh/m2year in order to receive an occupancy permit.

 Is expropriation of real estate possible?